seanbreckenridge/exobrain/theory_books/sicp/overview/README.md

 You can now run `stk`, or `stk-simply` (the version with extra functions used in the lectures)

-On ArchLinux, this can be installed with `pacman -S mit-scheme`
+On Arch Linux, this can be installed with `pacman -S mit-scheme`